-Its very important as an administrators to get-aduser password expiration date and notify users about password expiration date to prevent account being locked out.
+Its very important for an administrator to get-aduser password expiration date and notify users about the password expiration date to prevent the account from being locked out.

-In this article, I will explain how to use PowerShell Get-AdUser cmdlet to get ad users password expiration date and export user password expiration details to csv file.
+In this article, I will explain how to use the PowerShell Get-AdUser cmdlet to get ad users password expiration date and export user password expiration details to a CSV file.

 Get-AdUser Password Expiration Date